n4bb12/7d2d-modlets/src/XPPlayerProgression/README.md

-- Decreases the increase of required XP per level by 33%
+- Decreases the increase of required XP per level by 80% but removes the XP clamp at level 60